khwdesign/classic-arcade-game-clone_1/README.md

 In order to run the game, please ensure JavaScript is enabled in your browser and then proceed to :

 Double-Click on index.html and use your arrow keys to move left or right and forwards and backwards.
 If you come in contact with any of the ladybugs you will lose a life.

+Once you cross over to the other side and hit the water, you will reset yourself to the next level of difficulty